jkphl/micrometa/README.md

 ### Parsing results

 *micrometa* provides several methods for accessing the micro information extracted out of an HTML document.
-You may retrieve the embedded metadata as a whole (in [PHP object](#object-data) or [JSON format](#json-data)) or access single facets through dedicated methods.
+You may retrieve the embedded metadata as a whole (in [PHP object](#object-data) or [JSON](#json-data) format) or access single facets through dedicated methods.
 Only the most important methods are described here – for full details please have a look at the source code or the included, automatically generated [PHPDocumentor API documentation](doc/index.html).

 #### Object data

-The parser object's `toObject()` method returns a copy of the complete set of micro information as a vanilla PHP object (`\stdClass`) with three properties and a couple of subproperties:
+The parser object's `toObject()` method returns a copy of the complete set of micro information as a vanilla PHP object (`\stdClass`) with three properties (and their nested subproperties):

 <table>
 	<tr>